minddocdev/mou-release-action/README.md

 #### Multiple `MINOR` and `MAJOR` bump protection

+**Bump protection is disabled by default, but you can enable passing the `bumpProtection` input.**

-For teams with a slower release cadence, it would be easy to end up with a production deployment that has a big diff between `MINOR` and `MAJOR` versions.
+For teams with a slower production release cadence that push a lot of tags automatically, it would be easy to end up with a production deployment that has a big diff between `MINOR` and `MAJOR` versions.
 As we believe users are the ones who should get the biggest benefit from semantic versioning, it might not make sense if they see a big number gap in those.
-**This is a very specific flow and we plan to make it configurable or to disable it**.

 Therefore, the release type protection will do a `PATCH` if there was already an **unreleased** `MAJOR` or `MINOR` bump in the diff.